Springfield Armory DS Prodigy

 KC: “The Prodigy’s grip is just a little bit too fat for me to get a high thumb grip with my little girly hands without shifting my grip slightly.
 Its trigger is excellent as is and probably just right for carry and law enforcement use.
 Using my standard for a working man’s gun, a 25-year-old deputy definitely could afford to put this gun in his holster and he would be well armed!”

 LG: “There’s a sharp edge at the bottom of the backstrap but that could probably be fixed in a minute or two with a nail file.
 I like how the frame is undercut at the triggerguard and the beavertail allows me to get a really high grip on the gun.
 It comes with good magazines and can also use 2011 mags.
-Given its intended use as a match or duty gun, I think Springfield was smart in Cerakoting the slide and metal frame instead of putting a high polish blue on those parts and jacking the price up.
+Given its intended use as a match or duty gun, I think Springfield Armory was smart in Cerakoting the slide and metal frame instead of putting a high polish blue on those parts and jacking the price up.
 Given its suggested retail price, I think the only problem with the Prodigy is trying to find one!”

 Our Overall Scores